KonghaYao/pure-graph/README.md

 ## Context Passing

-Pure Graph supports passing custom context data to your graphs, which can be accessed via `getConfig().configurable` in your graph logic.
+Open LangGraph Server supports passing custom context data to your graphs, which can be accessed via `getConfig().configurable` in your graph logic.
 This allows you to inject user-specific data, session information, or any other custom data into your LangGraph workflows.

 ### Graph Code Example